Build an AI Support Response Review Process

 With Supportman

 Supportman builds a review signal into the CSAT workflow.
-Every low CSAT rating on a Fin-handled conversation is a candidate for the review queue — no proactive sampling required.
+Every dissatisfied emoji rating (🙁 😠) on a Fin-handled conversation is a candidate for review — no proactive sampling required.
+On Pro and above, IQS scores on closed conversations add another quality signal.

-- Team lead reviews the transcript and identifies the root cause.
+- Team lead reviews the transcript from the Slack message link.

-- Content fix is prioritized and applied in Intercom.
+- Content fix is prioritized and applied in Intercom — process repeats signal-driven.

 How many conversations should I review per week for quality?

 Focus on signal-driven review rather than volume-based sampling.
-Review every Fin conversation with a CSAT rating below 3 — this is typically 10–30 conversations per week for a mid-size team.
+Review every Fin conversation with a 🙁 or 😠 rating — this is typically a manageable number for a mid-size team.

 Should humans review Fin conversations before they are sent?

 Fin AI operates synchronously — the response is sent in real time, so pre-send human review is not practical.
-Post-send quality monitoring (CSAT, escalations) is the standard approach.
+Post-send quality monitoring (CSAT, IQS) is the standard approach.